Sexual conflict: Evolutionary theories

 Interlocus sexual conflict involves numerous evolutionary concepts that are applied to a wide range of species in order to provide explanations for the interactions between sexes.
 The conflict between the interactions of male and females can be described as an ongoing evolutionary arms race.

 According to Darwin (1859), sexual selection occurs when some individuals are favored over others of the same sex in the context of reproduction.
 Sexual selection and sexual conflict are related because males usually mate with multiple females while females typically mate with fewer males.
-It is hypothesized that both chase away selection and sexual conflict may be the result of males use of sensory exploitation.
+It is hypothesized that both chase away selection and sexual conflict may be the result of males' use of sensory exploitation.
 Males are able to exploit females' sensory biases due to the existence of female choice.
 For example, females may behave in ways that are considerably biased towards mating and fertilization success due to the attractiveness of males who exhibit a deceptive or exaggerated secondary sex characteristic.
 Since some male traits are detrimental to females, the female becomes insensitive to these traits.
 Sexually antagonistic co-evolution entails the cyclic process between the exaggerated (persistent) traits and the resistant traits by the sexes.
 If male traits that decrease female fitness spread, then female preference will change.

-Female's resistance
+Female resistance

 Female resistance is an evolutionary concept where females develop traits to counter the males' influence.
 This concept can be supported by the examples of sexual conflict in the water strider and pygmy fish.

 Male water striders exhibit forced copulation on the female.
 As a result, the female will struggle with the male to reduce the detrimental effects.
 Female struggle is a by-product of female resistance.

 The population of pygmy fish Xiphophorus pygmaeus or pygmy sword-tail fish initially consisted of small males.
 A study tested female choice using large hetero-specific males.
-They found that the female pigmy swordtail fish favored larger sized males, indicating that females changed their preference from small males to large males.
+They found that the female pygmy swordtail fish favored larger sized males, indicating that females changed their preference from small males to large males.
 This pattern of female preference for larger male body size disappeared in populations consisting of smaller males.
 The study concluded that this behavior is caused by female resistance and not due to a general preference for larger body size males.